wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-aadconnect-health-faq.md

-**Q: Do I need to enable auditing on my AD FS Application Proxy Servers or my Web Application Proxy Servers?**
+**Q: Do I need to enable auditing on my AD FS Application Proxy Servers or my <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end --> Proxy Servers?**

-No, auditing does not need to be enabled on AD FS Application Proxy Servers or Web Application Proxy Servers.
+No, auditing does not need to be enabled on AD FS Application Proxy Servers or <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end --> Proxy Servers.
 It only needs to be enabled on the AD FS federated servers.